aptech/docs/docs/CR-h5create.rst

 -------

 -  HDF5 files can hold more than one dataset.
-They are referenced in the same manner as a Linux or Mac file system.
-The base or root node is '/'.
+They are referenced in the same manner as a Linux or macOS file system.
+The base or root node is ``/``.
 All datasets are relative to this root node.
 -  If a dataset name contains multiple intermediate groups, for example:

    ::